Lift Rigging Calculator (2, 3 & 4 Legs)

 Number of Lifts: The greater the number of lifts the system is expected to make the more unlikely you will be able to maintain total control over the operating load for each and every operation

 Load Accuracy: If your lifting condition is known exactly you need not increase the safety above the minimum required for 'Quality'.
-Calculated weights that involve unknown factors such as; weather and and/or a moving crane and/or load at the time of the lift will require an SF greater than 1.0
+Calculated weights that involve unknown factors such as; weather and/or a moving crane and/or load at the time of the lift will require an SF greater than 1.0

 Storage and Maintenance: No consideration need be made if these conditions are totally controlled such that negligible deterioration can be assured during the design life of the system.
 However, you must assess the probable type and level of deterioration for systems stored in-the-field and apply a suitable safety factor to account for it.